Checkmarx/kics/docs/creating-queries.md

 }
 ```

-2. It implements the same query for different platforms in the same **query.rego**, the metadata bellow defines the query metadata for both OpenAPI 2.0 and 3.0 in the same file:
+2. It implements the same query for different platforms in the same **query.rego**, the metadata below defines the query metadata for both OpenAPI 2.0 and 3.0 in the same file:

 ```json
 {